ForgeRock/openam-scope-sample/README.md

 # openam-scope-sample

-*An OpenAM Sample OAuth 2.0 Scopes Plugin*
+*An OpenAM Sample OAuth 2.0 Scope Validator Plugin*

-For instructions on using this sample OAuth 2.0 scopes plugin with OpenAM see the chapter,
+For instructions on using this sample OAuth 2.0 scope validator plugin with OpenAM see the chapter,
 *[Customizing OAuth 2.0 Scope Handling](http://openam.forgerock.org/openam-documentation/openam-doc-source/doc/dev-guide/index/chap-oauth2-scopes.html)*,
 in the OpenAM *Developer's Guide*.

-Before building the sample scopes plugin, update the OpenAM version in the POM to match the version of OpenAM that you are using.
+Before building the sample scope validator plugin, update the OpenAM version in the POM to match the version of OpenAM that you are using.

 The line to update is:

     <openam.version>12.0.0-SNAPSHOT</openam.version>

+For versions earlier than 12.0.0-SNAPSHOT, use the `DeprecatedCustomScope` plugin with OpenAM instead.

 * * *

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 To view a copy of this license, visit